Tehuantepec: The municipality

 As of 2005, the municipality had a total of 13,555 homes, with almost all owned by their residents.
 Flooring varies from packed earth to brick and cement with walls of adobe, brick and block and with roofs of tiles or concrete slabs.
 As of 2005, there were just over 5,300 people who spoke an indigenous language, out of a total population of just over 55,000.
 The Pan-American Highway passes through the municipality, connecting it to Salina Cruz.
 Another highway connects it to Coatzacoalcos.

-Major elevations include El Zacatal (1,040 masl), Cerro de la Marimba (1,257masl), Guiengola (1,257) and Tecuani (700 masl).
+Major elevations include El Zacatal (1,040 masl), Cerro de la Marimba (1,257 masl), Guiengola (1,257) and Tecuani (700 masl).
 Within the city proper there are a number of hills which carry names such as El Tigre (Dani’i Guie Be’edxe in Zapotec), Crux Padre López, El Zopilote, Vixhana and La Cueva.
 All of these are under 425 meters above sea level.
 There one river with the same name, which cuts through the city.
 Its Zapotec name is Guigu Roo Guisii.
 This rivers starts in the Miahuatlán Sierra and empties into the Pacific Ocean at La Ventosa in Salina Cruz.
 The climate is hot and humid with rains in spring, summer and fall.
 It can be windy at times with prevailing winds blowing north to south or vice versa.
-The vegetation is mostly deciduous with Guanacaste, oak, guirisiña, granadillo (Rhamnus alaternus), mango, chicozapote, hierba de cancer (Cuphea procumbens) and others dominating.
+The vegetation is mostly deciduous with guanacaste, oak, guirisiña, granadillo (Rhamnus alaternus), mango, chicozapote, hierba de cancer (Cuphea procumbens) and others dominating.
 Wildlife includes deer, armadillos, rabbits, eagles, quail and mimus.